-- Expensive and complicated hardware and software infrastructure implementing the functions of the mentioned layered model - Big Data BMS using Cloudbased Infrastructure. - BMS data protection to ensure user data privacy using encryption and provide cybersecurity. - System reliability in the event of missing or incorrect data and unreliability at some conditions. - Open source Big Data for BMSs are necessary for users, developers, researchers to effectively work on improving BMS to minimize battery degradation.
+- Expensive and complicated hardware and software infrastructure implementing the functions of the mentioned layered model - Big Data BMS using cloud-based infrastructure. - BMS data protection to ensure user data privacy using encryption and provide cybersecurity. - System reliability in the event of missing or incorrect data and unreliability in some conditions. - Open-source Big Data for BMSs is necessary for users, developers, and researchers to effectively work on improving BMS to minimize battery degradation.

-LINQ technology can be implemented in each Framework implementing intelligent and accurate BMS.
+LINQ technology can be implemented in each framework implementing intelligent and accurate BMS.